mariusbadrajan/pad-labs/README.md

 - **Description:** The Database component serves as the foundational data storage and retrieval system for the Peer-to-Peer Student Finance Platform.
 It stores essential application data, including user information, financial transactions, account balances, transaction history, and other critical data required for platform functionalities.
 - **Role:** Manage and store data, facilitate data retrieval, and ensure data integrity for various platform functionalities, including user operations and financial transactions.
 Serve as the central repository for application data.

-## Choose Technology Stack and Communication Patterns
+## Technology Stack and Communication Patterns

 In this platform, the User and Transaction Services, critical for financial operations, are developed using .NET (C#), while the API Gateway, serving as the entry point, is implemented in Go.
 Communication patterns include RESTful for the API Gateway and gRPC for the User and Transaction Services, ensuring an efficient and secure financial experience for students.